 This is where it all begins.
-You start doing the task at hand.
+T start doing the task at hand.
 You do a good job and learn quickly.
 You become very proficient at what you do.
 You realize that you could go just a bit faster with your assignment if the person that is working along with you could do things just a bit differently.
 So, you make a recommendation that if this person does something just a bit differently that you feel as if productivity could be increased and both yours and their job would be easier.

 So, they did things differently and things went smoother.